 - HP-UX 11i v3 (B.11.31) OE (multi-DVD set) Contains the Operating Environment (OE).
 For more information on OEs, see "HP-UX 11i v3 Operating Environments" (page 7). - HP-UX 11i v3 (B.11.31) Application Software DVD (multi-DVD set) Contains HP-UX application software.
-For installation information, see Chapter 7 (page 58). - HP-UX 11i v3 Instant Information DVD Contains various HP-UX manuals, release notes, white papers, manpages, and other documentation.
+For installation information, see Chapter 7 (page 59). - HP-UX 11i v3 Instant Information DVD Contains various HP-UX manuals, release notes, white papers, manpages, and other documentation.
 The DVD has a table of contents and is particularly useful if you don't want to go on the web.

 NOTE: The HP-UX 11 i v3 OEs can also be downloaded from the web.
-In March 2010, the HP-UX 11 i v3 electronic software delivery model includes the Americas, Europe, Middle East, and Asia.
-Electronic delivery to Japan and China will follow later in the calendar year.
+The HP-UX 11 i v3 electronic software delivery model includes Americas, Europe, Middle East, and Asia.
 The download consists of ISO images of each OE.
 Each ISO image is burned to DVD at the customer's site and then installed in the same manner as the physical DVDs.
 Electronic licenses and media are quoted and ordered from the price list in the same manner as the physical licenses and media.